crachel/Datapulter/README.md

 App written in Swift for iOS.
 Uploads camera roll to object storage providers.

+Clone the repo and open the workspace in Xcode then build for your iOS device

 ![alt text](https://raw.githubusercontent.com/crachel/Datapulter/master/screenshots.png)

 Datapulter uploads your camera roll (photos, videos, slo-mo, etc) to object storage.
 Supported providers include: